PandasThumb/pandasthumb.github.io/_posts/2019/2019-06-28-finalists-xi.md

 <figcaption>
 <a href="https://en.wikipedia.org/wiki/Hughes_Mountain">Hughes Mountain Natural Area, Irondale, Missouri</a>. </figcaption>
 </figure>
 Mr. Kocher writes: "This mountain is composed of <a href="https://en.wikipedia.org/wiki/Columnar_jointing">columnar-jointed rhyolitic ash-flow tuff-ignimbrite</a>.
-This mountain is composed of columnar-jointed rhyolitic ash-flow tuff-ignimbrite.
 The single column in the foreground is broken, and shows a plane of deposition with several crushed/flattened pumice fragments.
 These fragments are the lighter-colored blotches in the darker ash matrix.
 Age = ~1.4 Ga; Neoproterozoic.
 U.S. quarter for scale."

 -----